Current Economic Situation in Tuvalu

 This is a major driver of the adoption of blockchain technology in Tuvalu.
 Its drastic effects on these islands create the necessity to explore climate-friendly solutions, which the blockchain and crypto technology present.

-The paperless economy, for instance, translates to less cutting of trees, which are part of the solutions to the climate change crises.
+The paperless economy, for instance, translates to less cutting of trees, which are part of the solutions to the climate change crisis.

-Although there is no paper money from Tuvalu (as the country uses coins) and adopts the Australian currency as legal tender, the national digital ledger project in-works may eliminate other uses of papers such as credit histories, land registries, national identities, etc.
+Although there is no paper money from Tuvalu (as the country uses coins) and adopts the Australian currency as legal tender, the national digital ledger project in the works may eliminate other uses of paper such as credit histories, land registries, national identities, etc.

 Limitation of Traditional Banks